Twist Decoding: Diverse Generators Guide Each Other: Experiments

-Comparing the performance of decoding in isolation and \twist decoding, we observe that the best score from \twist decoding substantially outperforms each individual model over all domains: e.g., 81.6 vs.\ 80.7 (domain model) and 81.6 vs.\ 44.5 (generic model) in the medical domain.
+Comparing the performance of decoding in isolation and \twist decoding, we observe that the best score from \twist decoding substantially outperforms each individual model over all domains: e.g., 81.6 vs.\ 80.7 (domain model) and 81.6 vs.\ 44.5 (generic model) COMET points in the medical domain.
 In both medical and legal domains, the generic model underperforms the domain model by a large margin.
 Nonetheless, \twist decoding between the two improves over the domain model, suggesting that \twist decoding makes use of their complementary strengths.
-Finally, we see a consistent pattern regarding $f$ and $g$: both \twist decoding and the reranking baseline perform better when the higher-performing model is chosen as $f$.
+Finally, we see a consistent pattern regarding $f$ and $g$: both \twist decoding and the reranking baseline perform better when the higher-performing model is chosen as $f$. (e.g., the domain model performs better in medicine and law, and vice versa in subtitles.)
 This is expected because $f$ is used both for initial decoding and final decoding with $g$'s guidance (Fig.\ \ref{fig:twist_decoding}).